Weekend Links is a collection of interesting science stories from across the web, curated by your friends at the Mass General Research Institute.

 Ana Gorelova writing for The Conversation

 While companies producing plant-based meat substitutes are growing quickly, the future of cultured meat is still hazy.
-In order to be universally accepted by consumers, meat alternatives have to not just look like conventional meat, but also mimic its smell, texture and taste — not a trivial task for food scientists.
+In order to be universally accepted by consumers, meat alternatives have to not just look like conventional meat, but also mimic its smell, texture

 Can’t Get Comfortable In Your Chair?
 Here’s What You Can Do